 A post on the president's official Facebook page announced an amnesty for crimes and misdemeanours committed "in support of the revolution".

 The decree could lead to the release of several thousand people.

 Mubarak stood down in February last year following 18 days of unrest during which hundreds of protesters died.

-He is currently serving life in prison after being found guilty in June of failing to prevent the killings.'Not enough'
+He is currently serving life in prison after being found guilty in June of failing to prevent the killings.

 The "comprehensive pardon" announced by the new president on Monday applies to anyone who was charged with or convicted of "crimes and misdemeanours or attempts to commit them in support of the revolution and the realisation of its goals".

 The pardon applies to all those arrested from 25 January 2011, the first day of the revolution, until 30 June 2012, when Mr Mursi took office.

 It covers those who are awaiting trial as well those already serving jail sentences.
 The only exception will be those accused of murder.

 Most of those on trial or convicted were detained during the 16 months that Egypt was ruled by the Supreme Council of the Armed Forces, which assumed presidential powers after Mubarak stepped down.

 More than 12,000 civilians were brought before military tribunals during that time and the campaign group, No to Military Trials, has said that at least 5,000 political prisoners are still in jail.